 Handling what you do not keep, responsibly

 For the furniture and equipment that will not make the move, the objective is responsible recycling and legal disposal with a paper trail, not a promise of donation.
-Electronics and any data-bearing equipment go to a certified e-waste recycler operating under R2 (Responsible Recycling) or e-Stewards, standards that prohibit overseas dumping and require downstream auditing.
+Electronics and any data-bearing equipment go to an e-waste recycler, and a certificate of destruction is available on request for data-bearing devices.
 Furniture in genuinely good condition can sometimes be routed to a reuse channel, but many donation centers decline used commercial furniture, so recycling and diversion should be the plan.
 Remaining material is diverted from landfill where possible, with landfill as the last resort.
 Many Class-A landlords now ask for a landfill-diversion summary at move-out, so keeping recycling and weight tickets matters.

 The one-carrier advantage

-Ontrack Moving® is an asset-based carrier under USDOT #2551548 with a 0% Federal Out-of-Service Rate.
+Ontrack Moving® is an asset-based carrier under USDOT #2551548 with a DOT inspection record that exceeds the national average.
 Because we relocate the keepers and coordinate recycling or disposal of the rest on our own equipment, you work with a single accountable carrier rather than stitching together a liquidator, a hauler, and a mover.
-Our Phase-Shift Protocol™ stages the work to reduce operational disruption, and every move is backed by the $10,000,000 Combined Protection Tower for building and property liability, with standard $0.60/lb cargo liability per article.
+Our Phase-Shift Protocol™ stages the work to reduce operational disruption, and every move is backed by the $10,000,000 Combined Protection Tower for building liability, with standard $0.60/lb cargo liability per article.
 For the full move-out sequence, pair this decision with the office decommissioning checklist, and for hauling and cleanout support see our junk removal and cleanout services.

 Frequently asked questions

-Can one company do the move and the disposal?
+Can one company handle both the office move and the furniture disposal?
 Yes.
-As an asset-based carrier we relocate the keepers and coordinate responsible recycling or disposal of the rest, so one carrier is accountable throughout.
+Ontrack Moving® is an asset-based carrier (USDOT #2551548) that relocates the furniture you keep on our own trucks and coordinates responsible recycling or disposal of the rest, so you deal with one accountable carrier instead of separately managing a liquidator, a hauler, and a mover.